-Platform serves as a step-by-step guide on how any author, business owner, sales people or pastors can build a platform or expand an existing one using blogs and social media.
+"Platform" serves as a step-by-step guide on how any author, business owner, sales people or pastors can build a platform or expand an existing platform using blogs and social media.

 "This book is a for someone who has anything to say or sell," said Hyatt.

 The book is divided into five parts / steps: